 Field Guide to Tree-related Microhabitats

 Under the leadership of the European Forest Institute (EFI), experts from all over Western and Central Europe developed a TreM catalogue (Larrieu et al. 2018).
-The standardised typology of tree microhabitats is hierarchically structured: 7 forms divided into 15 groups and 47 different types.
+It is hierarchically structured into: 7 forms divided into 15 groups and 47 different types.
 This hierarchical structure is useful for various purposes.
 For the quick selection of habitat trees when marking timber, the seven forms may be sufficient.
 For forest inventories or monitoring purposes, we recommend using either the 15 groups or the 47 types.
 The 47 defined microhabitat types are systematically described in the Field Guide to Tree-related Microhabitats (PDF; example in fig. 4).

 In addition to German, English, French and Italian the Field Guide to Tree-related Microhabitats is also available in Spanish, Catalan and Dutch (PDF).